Chris Cleverley – Live From the Glass Isle | Self Release

 Lifted from his forthcoming album The Year of the Rat, “Angel of Joy” takes a moment to reflect on our recent plight, an optimistic look at what might be just around the corner, a plea for the light at the end of the tunnel and hopefully, to be carried back to the heat of the night.
 Written and recorded in London, and delivered in a sort of spoken manner reminiscent of Leonard Cohen, the subject of “Angel of Joy” is clearly not a religious angel, but as Moreno points out, rather ‘an urban apparition who reminds us of the good times we hope will be back soon’.
 The feel of the song is reminiscent of those created by the bedsit dreamers of the late 1960s and like Cohen before him, the Gibraltarian is both a published poet and a singer, who accompanies himself here on a nylon string guitar, which adds to the gentleness from which the song greatly benefits.

-Angel of Joy is included on this week’s Vaults radio show.
+Angel of Joy is included on this week’s Northern Sky Vaults Radio Show.

 Bernie Marsden – Where’s My Guitar | 4thestate